codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 which yields **XIV**, fourteen.

-In part 1 I said that programming without ever re-assigning the value of a symbol could lead to an explosion in the number of symbols.
+In the previous article I said that programming without ever re-assigning the value of a symbol could lead to an explosion in the number of symbols.
 At least it seems that it should.
-This process of repeatedly replacing a function call with its implementation has been very laborious, but it did not result in an increase in the number of symbols used in the program.
-This quality of pure functions is called referential transparency.
+But this process of repeatedly replacing a function call with its implementation, although very laborious, did not result in an increase in the number of symbols used in the program.

 ### Are you recommending we should program this way?